 EVERAL WRITTEN POLICIES INDICATE THAT DISCOVERY AND THE DEFENSE'S ACCESS TO information continues to be used as a bargaining chip during plea negotiations and other pretrial proceedings.
-For example, a number of district and county attorney offices indicated that they condition the receipt of discovery upon representations by counsel or waivers of the defendants' rights within a criminal proceeding.158 Others require that defendants forego access to part, or in some cases all, of the information that would be discoverable pursuant to the Morton Act in order to receive the benefit of a plea bargain.159 All of these policies are contrary to the Act's mandate and at times run afoul of specific provisions in the law.
+For example, a number of district and county attorney offices indicated that they condition the receipt of discovery upon representations by counsel or waivers of the defendants' rights within a criminal proceeding.
+Others require that defendants forego access to part, or in some cases all, of the information that would be discoverable pursuant to the Morton Act in order to receive the benefit of a plea bargain.
+Hold of these policies are contrary to the Act's mandate and at times run afoul of specific provisions in the law.

-THE MORTON ACT INSTRUCTS PROSECUTORS TO produce discovery under both subsection (a) (the general right to discovery materials upon request) and subsections (h) and (k), (affirmative duty on the part of the State to provide favorable evidence to the defense "before, during and after" the case's disposition).
+The Morton Act instructs prosecutors to produce discovery under both subsection (a) (the general right to discovery materials upon request) and subsections (h) and (k), (affirmative duty on the part of the State to provide favorable evidence to the defense "before, during and after" the case's disposition).
 These rights apply with full force, regardless of whether the defendant intends to accept a plea bargain or proceed to trial.
-The Act's requirement that parties acknowledge an itemized list of the materials disclosed to the defense before a plea is accepted or the case proceeds to trial, clearly anticipates that the defense will have reviewed discovery materials in both contexts.160
+The Act's requirement that parties acknowledge an itemized list of the materials disclosed to the defense before a plea is accepted or the case proceeds to trial, clearly anticipates that the defense will have reviewed discovery materials in both contexts.
+160 quired by law, but that agreements for less disclosure than what the law requires are unacceptable.

 Moreover, the Act envisions that this access to materials and information will be a floor, not a ceiling.
-By stating that the law "does not prohibit the parties from agreeing to discovery and documentation requirements equal to or greater than those required under this article[,]"161 the Act signals that prosecutors can agree to provide more information than re-
+By stating that the law "does not prohibit the parties from agreeing to discovery and documentation requirements equal to or greater than those required under this article[,]" the Act signals that prosecutors can agree to provide more information than re-